All-NCAC Swimming & Diving Teams

 ^season cancelled due to COVID-19

-In the diving well, Denison senior Kerstyn Johnson claimed the NCAC Women's Diver of the Year for the third-time in her career after winning the one-meter event at the 2025 NCAC Championships with a regional-qualifying score of 429.20 and posting a second-place finish in the three-meter competition with another regional-qualifying score with 444.80 points.
+In the diving well, Denison senior Lu-Si Minnich (Indianapolis, IN/Lawrence Central) claimed the NCAC Women's Diver of the Year for the first time in her career after winning both the one-meter and three-meter events.
+On Thursday, Minnich took gold in the one-meter event with a regional-qualifying score of 421.30.
+Then on Saturday, the senior completed the sweep of the boards, collecting her third-consecutive three-meter title with a regional-qualifying score of 490.30 points.